NSoiffer/MathCATForPython/readme.md

 # MathCAT

 * Author: Neil Soiffer
-* NVDA compatibility: 2018.1 or later (untested in earlier versions)
+* NVDA compatibility: 2025.1 or later (switching to a more modern Python makes it incompatible with earlier versions of NVDA)
 * Download [stable version][1]

 MathCAT is designed to eventually replace MathPlayer because MathPlayer is no longer supported.
 MathCAT generates speech and braille from MathML.
 The speech for math produced by MathCAT is enhanced with prosody so that it sounds more natural.
 The speech can be navigated in three modes using the same commands as MathPlayer.
 In addition, the navigation node is indicated on a braille display.

-Both Nemeth and UEB technical are supported.
+MathCAT supports speech for the following languages: English, German, Spanish, Finnish, Indonesian, Norwegian, Swedish, Vietnamese, and Chinese (Traditional)

+MathCAT supports the following braille codes: Nemeth, UEB Technical, CMU (Spanish, Portuguese), Finish, Swedish, Vietnamese, LaTeX (German rules), ASCIIMath (German rules, Finnish rules)

 MathCAT has a number of configuration options that control speech, navigation, and braille.
 Many of these can be set in the MathCAT settings dialog (found NVDA Preferences menu).